How to Transform Your Gutter Into a Powerful Stealth Antenna

 • Continuous aluminum gutter system (already installed on your house)

-• Coaxial cable stripper tool
+• Coaxial cable stripper or utility knife

-• Wire connectors or electrical tape
+• Wire connectors, small screws, or electrical tape

 • Basic hand tools (screwdriver, pliers, hammer)